yesbabylon/symbiose-doc/docs/developer-manual/inventory/actions.md

 ## Add subscription entry

 Create a new subscription entry for a subscription current period.
-Only one subscription entry can exist for a specific period of a subscription.
+A subscription entry can have only one entry per period.

-A subscription entry is a sale entry, therefor it can be used to invoice to a customer.
+A subscription entry is a sale entry, therefor it can be used to invoice a customer.

 ### Uml